What is Circuit Breaker in Stock Market?

 Circuit breaker in stock market (also called as a market curb) is nothing but a break (i.e. a temporary slowdown) in the circuit (i.e. trading in the market), which is used to prevent panic-selling of stocks within a very short span of time (say within minutes or hours) and stops the trading for a specified period of time so that accurate information flows over the market within that time-frame, thereby preventing speculative gains & irrational losses.

 - Say a stock is trading at $ 500.
-Suppose all of a sudden all the investors start selling their invested stocks.
+Suppose all of a sudden, all the investors start selling their invested stocks.
 What will happen to the stock price?
-It will eventually fall by the law of demand say $ 65 in a span of just 5 days.
-It may happen that it falls at such a low that the price does not even reflect its fundamental value (i.e. the minimum should be the price of the stock which is derived by observing the financial statements of the company, its growth perspective, its probable future revenue & many factors).
+It will eventually fall by the law of demand, say $ 65 in just 5 days.
+It may happen that it falls at such a low that the price does not even reflect its fundamental value (i.e., the minimum should be the price of the stock which is derived by observing the financial statements of the companyFinancial Statements Of The CompanyFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels., its growth perspective, its probable future revenue & many factors).

 - The problem arises is that the new investors see the company in a negative sense by ignoring the fundamentals of the company.
-This should not happen.
-In the long run (i.e. in years), the stock prices will eventually fall if the fundamentals are really weak.
+It should not happen.
+In the long run (i.e., in years), the stock prices will eventually fall if the fundamentals are really weak.

 - A similar story applies to the stock market as a whole.
 They help curb the irrational panic selling of the investors.
-It allows the investor to take a break – think about the stock whether it is the right time to trade – and then make a decision.
-So, they pause the trading game for a temporary time.
+It allows the investor to take a break – think about the stock, whether it is the right time to trade – and then decide.
+So, they pause the trading game for a brief time.

 - Historically, the US introduced the first market-wide circuit breaker in the year 1987 when the DJIA (Dow Jones Industrial Average) observed a massive decline of 22% in just one day.
-This was a big loss.
+It was a significant loss.

 - Later in February 2013, new rules for market-wide circuit breakers were introduced by SEC (Securities & Exchange Commission) & the S&P 500 Index was chosen as a new benchmark for circuit breakers.
 Thus, the prior day closing price of the index is used for calculating the percentage decline.